he000145/CST8911MidProject/readme.md

 ## Duty 4 — Power BI (Dashboard) -> Naveed Hossain

+### Step 1: Data Connection

+I connected Power BI to the Azure SQL Database to import two types of data: raw tables containing transaction and customer information, and SQL views that contain the pre-transformed data for the dashboard.

+Technical Adjustment: I modified the SQL views to include Customer ID as the primary connector.
+This allows Power BI to create accurate relationships between tables and allows Power BI to correctly filter related data across visuals

 ## Duty 5 — Integration + Security/RBAC + Cost + Documentation + Cleanup -> Bryan Edler

 ##  SECURITY & RBAC IMPLEMENTATION